learner763/Python/README.md

 # Cricket World Cup 2023 Points Table Predictor (CWC23.py)
-This is a GUI interface developed using Tkinter in Python.It allows you to predict results of Cricket World Cup 2023 by choosing winners in group games and knockouts.
+This is a GUI interface developed using *Tkinter in Python*.It allows you to predict results of Cricket World Cup 2023 by choosing winners in group games and knockouts.
+## Key Points